-Before you can use a new disk, you need to initialize it-to prepare it so that the computer knows where to store and retrieve information on the disk.
+Before you can use a new disk, it must be initialized-to prepare it so that the computer knows where to store and retrieve information on the disk.

 ▲ Warning: You lose any information you may have on a disk when you initialize or reinitialize it. ▲